laiudm/ZAP/README.txt

 a loaded register to issue 1 cycle early.
 Multiplication takes 4 clock cycles.

 Current limitations :
 - In Alpha stage of development.
-Very experimental.
+Very experimental and buggy at the moment.
 - No long multiply/long MAC.
 - No MMU included.